Composability is currently an Early Access Feature in Alpha status.

 participant2.ledger_api.javaapi.commands.submit_flat(Seq(HouseOwner), paintOfferCmd, workflowId = paint.name))

-Contracts and Their Domains
+Contracts and Their Synchronization Domains

-In our terminology, the residence domain of a contract is the current agreement between the stakeholders of the contract where changes to the contract are to be communicated and where the sequence of actions on a contract is to be determined.
-A contract can reside on at most one domain at any point in time.
-However, the contract is never stored by the domain in such a way that the domain learns about its existence or content.
+In our terminology, the residence sync domain of a contract is the current agreement between the stakeholders of the contract where changes to the contract are to be communicated and where the sequence of actions on a contract is to be determined.
+A contract can reside on at most one sync domain at any point in time.
+However, the contract is never stored by the sync domain in such a way that the sync domain learns about its existence or content.

 Transferring a contract

-For example, the IOU contract resides on the iou domain because it has been created by a command that was submitted to the iou domain.
-Similarly, the paint offer resides on the paint domain.
-In the current version of Canton, the execution of a transaction can only use contracts that reside on a single domain.
-Therefore, before the painter can accept the offer and thereby become the owner of the IOU contract, both contracts must be brought to a common domain.
+For example, the IOU contract resides on the iou sync domain because it has been created by a command that was submitted to the iou sync domain.
+Similarly, the paint offer resides on the paint sync domain.
+In the current version of Canton, the execution of a transaction can only use contracts that reside on a single sync domain.
+Therefore, before the painter can accept the offer and thereby become the owner of the IOU contract, both contracts must be brought to a common sync domain.

 // Wait until the painter sees the paint offer in the active contract store